moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 ![Strongly Typed]({{ site.url }}/assets/images/strongly-typed.png)

 We want to define notifications in such a way, where we can definitively get the data from our notification observer (strongly typed), not a userInfo dictionary.
 This way we will enforce swift type system to help us writing type safe and bug free code.
-In this process we will also redefine how we observe our notification to make our code `DRY`.
+In this process we will also redefine how we observe our notification to make our code `DRY`[(don't repeat yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 To create typed notification we can first define an `NotificationDescriptor` struct.
+Our `NotificationDescriptor` will have two properties,
+1. `name` defining unique notification name
+2. `convert` closure, which help us extract out data from Notification.userInfo

 {% highlight swift %}
 struct NotificationDescriptor<A> {